Tennessee Field Diamonds

 Do “Herkimers” fit into a bigger picture?

 Classification diagram, more of a doodle.
-The horizontal axis is whether the quartz is cryptocrystalline or macrocrystaline, and the vertical axis is whether the quartz tends to cover all surfaces or just grow on existing quartz.
+The horizontal axis is whether the quartz is cryptocrystalline or macrocrystalline, and the vertical axis is whether the quartz tends to cover all surfaces or just grow on existing quartz.

 Where change from one variety to another is observed, paths can be drawn.